 I’m always on the lookout for a fresh supply of these “helper” ideas for planning.
 I always read a lot and listen to many pros in a wide variety of fields.

-For example, yesterday I listened to a webinar by Michelle Shaeffer, a well-known expert on creating and promoting blogs.
+For example, I recently listened to a webinar by Michelle Shaeffer, a well-known expert on creating and promoting blogs.
 To help her students select subjects for their blogs, she recommended dozens of tips and resources.

-I’m sure many of these suggestions will help anyone searching for ideas about anything, not just blogging, and I’ll be using them as I seek ideas for planning wedding or party music.
+For planning music, I’m always reading and listening for new ideas.
 How about YOU?
 How do you look for ideas for planning?

 The Magnolia Jazz Band entertains at weddings and parties throughout the San Francisco Bay Area.
-If you are nearby, you’ll love catching us in action, seeing and hearing us create a great mood.
+If you are ever nearby, you’ll love catching us in action, seeing and hearing us create a great mood.